Who was Felix Gonzalez-Torres?

 The two clocks became a bitter-sweet representation for lovers.
 First, the piece marks the time when everything between the two perfect lovers is in sync, and simultaneously, it is an aide-mémoire that period of total bliss fades as time passes, and the two lovers move further and further apart.
 Nevertheless, the two clocks are at all times standing side by side, howbeit after years, they become hours apart.

 Gonzalez-Torres oeuvre explores the humanity behind the epidemic of HIV/AIDS.
-These odes usually use reproducibility as well as interaction with the audience to interconnect the depth of his love and loss.
+These odes usually use reproducibility and interaction with the audience to interconnect the depth of his love and loss.
 Untitled (Perfect Lovers) utilizes two ubiquitous objects that are eventually destined to interrupt their perfect harmony.

 In this piece, especially, the artist wished to include the audience/viewer as an active agent in producing its meaning.
-He set private memories as well as nostalgic journeys into the public domain, expecting to assist viewers in transcending the personal to arrive at a collective experience about the human spirit and social good.
+He set private memories and nostalgic journeys into the public domain, expecting to assist viewers in transcending the personal to arrive at a collective experience about the human spirit and social good.